-If needed, this course may use a tool called Proctorio.
+This course may use Proctorio.
 Proctorio is a remote proctoring service software that works within your web browser to confirm student identity and monitor students taking quizzes/exams.
-The instructor will inform students when, and if Proctorio will be used.
-If utilized, students should follow the following steps:
+If allowed, the instructor will provide more information on Proctorio.

-Before Using Proctorio:
+Before Using Proctorio (As allowed):

 - In order to use Proctorio, you must have a basic webcam or built-in camera with microphone enabled on your laptop or desktop computer. - You must have the Chrome browser on your computer.
-Download Chrome. - You must install the Proctorio Chrome extension (Links to an external site.). - Check the Proctorio Minimum System Requirements (Links to an external site.) to ensure Proctorio will work on your computer. - You will also be required to show a government or school issued ID before accessing the Student Learning Contract (next page).
-You will also need to show your ID if your instructor is requiring Proctorio for any quizzes/exams.
+Download Chrome. - You must install the Proctorio Chrome extension (Links to an external site.). - Check the Proctorio Minimum System Requirements (Links to an external site.) to ensure Proctorio will work on your computer.